-After the chlorine level has come down below 5 ppm, add the best algaecide for pools in your stock and brush the pool again.
+After the chlorine level has come down below 5 ppm, add the algaecide for pools and brush the pool again.
 When it all settles, vacuum the pool to waste.
 Once the water clears, check and re-balance the pool.
 Clarifiers can be used to assist a struggling pool filter.
 Remember to run the filter 24/7 as long as it takes for the water to clear.

 How to remove algae from pool if algae are clinging to the walls?

 You can follow the same advice: first shock, then brushing, then use algaecide for pools, brush again, vacuum to waste or vacuum and then backwash the filter.
 Using a steel bristled brush is recommended for algae on plaster pools and nylon brush on vinyl.
 Filter plays important role in cleaning algae from pool so make sure to clean it in the meantime.